mapbox/mapboxgl-powerbi/readme.md

 # Mapbox Visual for Power BI

 Make sense of your big & dynamic location data with the Mapbox Visual for Power BI.
-Quickly design high-performance map visuals like graduated circles, clusters by maximum property value, and interactive heatmaps right in your Power BI dashboards.
-Customize your visual for your customers by [designing a map](https://www.mapbox.com/gallery/) in [Mapbox Studio](www.mapbox.com/studio).
+Quickly design high-performance map visuals using graduated circles, clusters, and interactive heatmaps.
+Even customize your Mapbox visual with custom shapes, imagery, and design using [Mapbox Studio](www.mapbox.com/studio).
+Check out the [Mapbox Gallery](https://www.mapbox.com/gallery/) to get a sense of what's possible with Studio.

 Comming soon as a PowerBI Custom Visual to the Microsoft Office Store.